 An introduction to traditional problems in draftsmanship and pictorial organization.
 Development of pictorial form and space by line and value obtained through a variety of media.

 154 Figure Drawing (4)

 An introduction to problems in pictorial organization, using the human figure and other organic forms as reference.
-(Studio fee required.)

 200 Beginning Ceramic Design (4)